Does adding seasonings or fruit to the water add to the flavor when smoking?

 Is it not cool to put barbecue sauce (or any other kind of sauce) on meat that's cooked in the smoker?
 My smoker came with a water/marinade pan.
 Do you have any suggestions for what to put in the pan?
 I tried a mixture of Fresca, tequila, and olive oil, but it didn't appear to affect the flavor of the meat much.
 Should I just stick to putting water in that pan?

-The original reason for the smoker water pan was to provide humidity during the cooking process especially when doing a large hunk of meat with the cookout time being longer than most.
+As I said in the question above, the original reason for the smoker water pan was to provide humidity during the cooking process to aid the development of the smoke ring and also to keep everything moist when doing a large hunk of meat with the cookout time being longer than most.

 You can as you suggest use it as a marinade bowl.
 Marinades have the added advantage of tenderizing the meat and because of the tenderization process I think that marinades are more suited to grilling rather than smoking.
 For some great marinade suggestions click here